templep/templep.github.io/index.md

 Thus, I have a strong background in Data Image Processing (as well as Machine Learning) on one hand and in Softwarer Engineering thanks to my PhD on the other hand.

 ## Topics of interest
-* Software Product Line
+As my experience in research grows and I explore new ideas, my topics of interest also grow larger and larger...
+Here is a list, but it is clearly opened to include more topics:
 * Software Variability
-* Software Testing
+* Software Testing and more precisely Performance Testing
-* Machine Learning
+* Machine Learning also including Adversarial Machine Learning and more recently Ethics around the use of ML
 * Computer Vision
 * Data Image Processing (as well as Video Processing)
 * Computer Graphics